Ancient Regime of Spain: Bureaucracy, justice and legislation

 The sources of law in the different Christian peninsular kingdoms were very different, although the memory of Visigothic legislation (Liber Iudiciorum) remained a constant, both to justify the power (kingdom of Asturias and Leon) and to reject it (County of Castile, which was born burning its copies and preferring the customary law applied by the Judges of Castile, through the fazañas).

-In Catalonia there was a very important legislative activity in the Middle Ages, compiled in the Usages of Barcelona and in the Catalan constitutions, which maintained pacitist formulations typical of the Aragonese crown.
+In Catalonia there was a very important legislative activity in the Middle Ages, compiled in the Usages of Barcelona and in the Constitutions of Catalonia, which maintained pacitist formulations typical of the Aragonese crown.
 Similar principles were applied in the Furs of Valencia and the Franquesas of Mallorca.
 The litigious and interpretative activity of this legislation produced an inexhaustible source of work for the jurists of the Crown of Aragon throughout the Ancien Régime, and up to the present day.

 Legislative codification gave the Crown of Castile greater powers to the king, in a process of construction of the authoritarian monarchy in which Roman jurists introduced jus commune ("common law" with a Roman-canonical basis), in conflict with the traditional fueros, granted locally to encourage repopulation (Fuero de Sahagún, Fuero de Logroño, Fuero de Avilés) or more generically as estamental privileges (Fuero Viejo de Castilla, Ordenamiento de Nájera).
 This process began in the late Middle Ages with the code of Siete Partidas of Alfonso X the Wise, and was accentuated with Alfonso XI (Ordenamiento de Alcalá) and the Catholic Monarchs (Leyes de Toro).
 In the early modern period, the process continued with successive reformulations (from the Nueva Recopilación to the Novísima Recopilación).
 The Spanish colonization of the Americas was the object of a special legislative care (Laws of the Indies) for which a peculiar support of jurists and theologians was requested (Laws of Burgos, Valladolid debate), since the justos títulos of the Conquest depended on the interpretation of the Alexandrine Bulls that the Pope granted to the monarchs.
 The American institutions were based on the Castilian ones, although reinterpreted and adapted to their ultraperipheral situation (municipal cabildos, audiences, captaincies, governorates, corregimientos, viceroyalties, Real Acuerdo, juntas).